-Rylands & Sons Ltd was the most successful cotton firm in Britain in the late nineteenth century.
+Rylands & Sons Ltd was the most successful cotton firm in Britain in the late 19th century.

 The archive, which is fragmentary, comprises:

-- title deeds and leases relating to property owned by the firm
+- Title deeds and leases of property owned by the firm.

 There is also a small quantity of papers relating to the Rylands family itself, consisting of memorial volumes, illuminated addresses, and printed material.